-ALSCRIPT takes a multiple sequence alignment in the simple AMPS (Barton and Sternberg, 1987; Barton, 1990) block-file format and a set of formatting commands, and produces a PostScript file that may be printed on a PostScript laser printer or viewed using a PostScript previewer (e.g. Sun Microsystem's PageView program).
-GCG 'MSF' format files and CLUSTAL format files (PIR) are also supported.
+ALSCRIPT takes a multiple sequence alignment in the simple AMPS (Barton, 1990; Barton & Sternberg, 1987) block-file format and a set of formatting commands, and produces a PostScript file that may be printed on a PostScript laser printer or viewed using a PostScript previewer (e.g. Sun Microsystem's PageView program).
+GCG "MSF" format files and CLUSTAL format files (PIR) are also supported.
 ALSCRIPT is strictly a formatting, display and annotation tool.
 It is not a program for multiple sequence alignment, or editing.
-The previous programs that offer the closest functionality to ALSCRIPT are PRETTYPLOT and PRETTYBOX as supplied with the GCG package (Devereux et al., 1984), and the latest colour version of SOMAP (Parry-Smith and Attwood, 1991).
+The previous programs that offer the closest functionality to ALSCRIPT are PRETTYPLOT and PRETTYBOX as supplied with the GCG package (Devereux et al., 1984), and the latest colour version of SOMAP (Parry-Smith & Attwood, 1991).
 Whilst these programs do not provide the same degree of flexibility in display as offered by ALSCRIPT, they do allow the calculation of consensus sequences and automatic shading/boxing according to defined rules.
-The aim of ALSCRIPT is to allow the user total control over the display of the sequence alignment: such control is essential if non-sequence information is to be used to highlight features of the sequence: for example, the location of active-site residues, the positions of secondary structures ( $\alpha$ -helices and $\beta$ strands), and domain or intron/exon boundaries.
-The flexibility of ALSCRIPT also permits it to be used as a 'front-end' display tool for programs that offer sophisticated alignment analysis features.
-For example, the AMAS (Analysis of Multiply Aligned Sequences; C.D.Livingstone and G.J.Barton, in preparation) system, which highlights structurally important regions of a multiple alignment, generates ALSCRIPT commands as one output option.
+The aim of ALSCRIPT is to allow the user total control over the display of the sequence alignment; such control is essential if non-sequence information is to be used to highlight features of the sequence.
+For example, the location of active-site residues, the positions of secondary structures (α - helices and β - strands), and domain or intron/exon boundaries.
+The flexibility of ALSCRIPT also permits it to be used as a "front-end" display tool for programs that offer sophisticated alignment analysis features.
+For example, the AMAS (Analysis of Multiply Aligned Sequences; Livingstone & Barton, in preparation) system which highlights structurally important regions of a multiple alignment, generates ALSCRIPT commands as one output option.
 Similarly, the consensus algorithms encoded in the GCG program PRETTY could be used to generate ALSCRIPT shading, boxing or font-changing commands for graphical output.

-Given a block-file and the text point size, ALSCRIPT calculates how many residues can be fitted across the page and how many sequences will fit down it.
-It then prints the alignment at the chosen point size on as many pages as are needed.
-Running ALSCRIPT with a smaller or larger point size will automatically rescale the alignment to fit on fewer or more pages, as appropriate.
-The actual page dimensions may be reset to any value, so if an A3 PostScript printer or typesetting machine is available, alignments can readily be scaled to make best use of the extra space.
+Given a block-file and text pointsize, ALSCRIPT calculates how many residues can be fitted across the page, and how many sequences will fit down the page, it then prints the alignment at the chosen pointsize on as many pages as are needed.
+Running ALSCRIPT with a smaller or larger pointsize will automatically re-scale the alignment to fit on fewer or more pages as appropriate.
+The actual page dimensions may be re-set to any value, so if an A3 PostScript printer or typesetting machine is available, alignments can readily be scaled to make best use of the extra space.

 Each output page has three regions.
 The left hand edge contains identifying text for each sequence, the main part of the page holds the alignment, and the top part, the position numbers and optional tick marks.
-ALSCRIPT commands make use of a character coordinate system for font changes and other formatting commands.
-Thus, any residue in the alignment may be referred to by its sequence position number (x-axis) and sequence number (y-axis).
-Ranges of residue positions or sequences may also be defined in the character coordinate system.
+ALSCRIPT commands make use of a character coordinate system for font changes, and other formatting commands.
+Thus, any residue in the alignment may be referred to by its sequence position number (x-axis) and sequence number (y-axis), ranges of residue positions, or sequences may also be defined in the character coordinate system.

-The basic ALSCRIPT commands allow the following functionalities.
+The basic ALSCRIPT commands allow the following functionality:

-Fonts

-Any PostScript font in any size may be defined and used on individual residues, regions or identifier codes.
+Fonts: Any PostScript font at any size may be defined and used on individual residues, regions or identifier codes.